Reading-eScience-Centre/coverage-restapi/spec.md

 NOTE: "multipleValues" is [not standardized in Hydra](https://lists.w3.org/Archives/Public/public-hydra/2015Nov/0082.html) yet.

 ## 7. Spatiotemporally filtered collection resources

+TODO the filtered collection should probably be its own resource and link to its parent collection
+     via some predicate like subsetOf, canonical etc.

 A common use case is to filter big coverage collections by a certain geographical area or time period.